hongbowu/Good-README/sampleREADME.md

   ## Introduction
-  use node to run the index file to run the app then fellow the instroction to give some input
+  run node index and fellow the instroction

   ## User Story
-  when then good
+  easy to use

   ## How to Use
-  easy
+  open and run

   ## Github Contact
   This is my Github link: